Alcázar of Seville: Tiles

-The palace is known for its tile decoration.
-The two tile types used are majolica and arista tiles.
-In the arista technique, the green body is stamped and each tile segment has raised ridges.
-This technique produces tiles with transparent glazes that are not flat.
-The art of majolica ceramics was developed later in the 15th–16th centuries.
-The innovation made it possible to "paint" directly on ceramics covered with white opaque glazes.
-Being a trade center, Seville had access to large scale production of these tiles.
-They were mainly of geometric design inspired by arabesque ornamentation.
+The palace is renowned for its ornate tile decoration, with tiles being either arista or majolica.
+In the arista technique, each tile is created by pressing clay into a mould—a process which creates tiles that have raised ridges and a three dimensional effect.
+By contrast, majolica tiles are flat and are created by painting design and color directly onto an opaque white background glaze.
+This technique was developed later than the arista process, during the 15th–16th centuries.
+As an important trade center, Seville had easy access to a wealth of producers of tiles which were mainly of geometric design inspired by arabesque ornamentation.

 In the 16th century, the Catholic Monarchs commissioned an Italian artist from Pisa, Francisco Niculoso (called Pisano) to make two majolica tile altarpieces for their private chapel in the palace.
 One still exists in the oratory of the royal apartments, the other one is missing.
 Later, the artist Cristóbal de Augusta created a tile-work in the Palacio Gotico.
 It features animals, cherubs and floral designs and gives the palace a bright tapestry look.

 Puerta del León (Gate of the Lion).